Flag

 Sanctions

-Albania, as a UN member, must support sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions and arms embargoes, with a focus on protecting the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes addressing issues like political conflicts and counter-terrorism, all managed by a sanctions committee.
+Albania, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
+The UN Security Council has established 31 sanctions regimes since 1966, which include various measures such as economic sanctions and arms embargoes, focusing on political settlements and counter-terrorism as of October 2023.

 Economy

 Albania is classified as an upper middle-income country with a GDP of USD 24 billion and a population of approximately 2.8 million.
-The economy has shown resilience, recovering from a contraction during the COVID-19 pandemic with growth rates of 8.9% in 2021 and 4.9% in 2022, although growth is projected to slow to 3.4% in 2023.
-Key sectors driving this growth include tourism, construction, and real estate, despite ongoing challenges such as corruption, labor shortages, and a significant informal economy.
+The economy has shown resilience, recovering from a contraction in 2020 to achieve growth rates of 8.9% in 2021 and 4.9% in 2022, with a projected growth of 3.4% for 2023, driven by sectors such as tourism, construction, and real estate.
+However, challenges such as corruption, labor shortages, and a significant informal sector continue to pose risks to its economic development.

-Albania's investment climate is characterized by a liberal foreign investment regime that allows 100 percent foreign ownership in most sectors, although significant foreign investments have been limited, particularly in strategic sectors like tourism.
-Despite a sound legal framework and improvements in transparency, challenges such as corruption, a large informal economy, and labor shortages hinder foreign investor confidence.
-The country has seen an increase in foreign direct investment, particularly in real estate and extractive industries, but perceptions of a difficult business environment persist.
+Albania's investment climate is characterized by a liberal foreign investment regime that allows 100 percent foreign ownership in most sectors, although significant challenges remain due to corruption, a large informal economy, and labor shortages.
+Despite the legal framework supporting foreign investments, the country has struggled to attract substantial foreign direct investment, with most approved projects in recent years focusing on the tourism sector and dominated by domestic investors.
+The U.S.-Albanian Bilateral Investment Treaty provides protections for U.S. investors, but perceptions of a difficult business environment persist due to issues like bureaucratic inefficiencies and concerns over property rights.

 Buy Full Albania Report